awsdocs/amazon-rds-user-guide/doc_source/multi-az-db-clusters-concepts.md

 You can restore a Multi\-AZ DB cluster to a point in time by following the instructions in [Restoring a Multi\-AZ DB cluster to a specified time](USER_PIT.MultiAZDBCluster.md)\.

+You can import data from an on\-premises database to a Multi\-AZ DB cluster by following the instructions in [Importing data to an Amazon RDS MariaDB or MySQL database with reduced downtime](MySQL.Procedural.Importing.NonRDSRepl.md)\.

 ## Managing connections for Multi\-AZ DB clusters<a name="multi-az-db-clusters-concepts-connection-management"></a>

  A Multi\-AZ DB cluster has three DB instances instead of a single DB instance\.
 Each connection is handled by a specific DB instance\.
 When you connect to a Multi\-AZ DB cluster, the host name and port that you specify point to a fully qualified domain name called an *endpoint*\.
 The Multi\-AZ DB cluster uses the endpoint mechanism to abstract these connections\.
 Thus, you don't have to hardcode all the host names or write your own logic for rerouting connections when some DB instances aren't available\.